Backpacking

 Backpacking in the National Preserve

-• Please Leave No Trace of your visit.
+• Visitors can hike off trail in the national preserve, but please Leave No Trace of your visit.

 • Gas stoves only; no wood fires

-• Dogs and pets must remain on a short leash at all time.
+• Dogs and pets must remain on a short leash at all times.

 • Trail access is limited and extra preparedness is required.

-• Hunting is permitted in the national preserve by license and in season - use extra caution if you hike during hunting season.
+• Hunting is permitted in the national preserve by license and in season - use extra caution if you hike during hunting season (primarily fall).
+Wear orange or other bright colors and stay alert.

 • The overnight stay limit within the National Park for all persons, groups, and organizations is 14 consecutive days and 21 total days per calendar year.
-The total days is to reflect time within the National Park and National Preserve combined.
+The total day limit is for the national park and national preserve combined.

 NPS/Patrick Myers